Skip to Content

 Adam, ‘25, is in his 4th year at the Friends School of Baltimore.
 Adam’s favorite subjects are math, physics, and computer science and he enjoys taking part in the math and robotics clubs.
 Outside of the classroom, Adam enjoys lifting weights and is captain of the basketball team.

-Isla Ottman
+Isla Ottmann

-Isla Ottman, Contributor
+Isla Ottmann, Contributor

 Isla, class of ‘25, is in Friends School’s Journalism class.
 She runs a ceramics club with her friends and is a part of the field hockey and golf teams.
 She enjoys her English and language-based classes.